 If you’re using multiple systems to run different departments, you will run into productivity, efficiency, and coordination issues.

 Suppose your sales data isn’t updated or keyed in correctly.
 This affects your production and inventory management departments, which in turn spirals on to affect other departments.
-Even if you did have a good accounting system in place, the lack of integration across your SME means you’ll be hard-pressed to prevent this costly rippling effect.
+Even if you did have a good accounting system in place, the lack of integration across your SME could result in a difference in understanding between teams.
+This means you’ll be hard-pressed to prevent this costly rippling effect.

 What ERP software excels at is integrating these disparate systems together, so your business functions rely on a single database.
 With one source of information that contains accurate, real-time data, an ERP solution breaks up information jams, helps employees make faster, smarter decisions, and frees managers to focus on high-value activities like identifying new business opportunities.